-- include a new technique for aggregating policies into a freedom index based on “freedom value” (the estimated dollar value of each freedom affected to those who enjoy it);
+- Improve estimates of the “freedom value” of each policy (the estimated dollar value of each freedom affected to those who enjoy it);

 - Provide the most up-to-date freedom index yet, including scores as of December 31, 2014;

 - Include citizen choice among local governments as an important factor modifying the freedom value of more locally based taxation;